Owen

 Wheat Bags to Sand bags

-This was a small but pivotal part of our nation’s history.
-Australia had only recently achieved nationhood in 1901 when its young men and women were called to service in 1914.
-At great personal and community cost, farmers and farm labourers from this district exchanged their wheat fields for the battlefields of Europe.
-This artwork is a tribute to them.
+Australia had only recently become a federation in 1901, and in 1914, when the war began, young men and women from the rural districts were called to serve.
+At great personal and community cost, farmers and farm laborers from this area traded their wheat fields for the battlefields of Europe.
+This artwork stands as a tribute to their sacrifices.

-To read more about this great work of art, head over to the Silo Art of Owen website .
+For more information about this remarkable work of art, visit the Silo Art of Owen website.

 Share by: